Documentation

 Step 4: Understand the Key Deal Breakers

 Before you start browsing listings, it pays to know the boundaries—things like CDL requirements, ADA needs, insurance, and upkeep.
-Knowing these early prevents expensive surprises.
+Knowing these deal breakers early prevents expensive surprises.

 • In most states, 16+ passengers (including driver) requires a CDL.